-The climate crisis, fueled by dirty energy, is a global crisis that profoundly impacts water guality, guantity, and security in every part of the world.
+The climate crisis, fueled by dirty energy, is a global crisis that profoundly impacts water quality, quantity, and security in every part of the world.
 We rebranded our Clean and Safe Energy campaign to Climate and Safe Energy to reflect an expanded commitment to advocate for evidencebased climate policy, financial reform, and attainable solutions that protect our water resources while building resilience and adaptation, advancing environmental justice for vulnerable communities, and transitioning from dirty fossil fuels to a no-carbon future.

 COP27: DELIVERING FOR PEOPLE AND THE PLANET

 We sent a contingent to COP27 in Sharm El-Sheikh, Egypt where we called on governments to avoid including new large hydropower projects in their Nationally Determined Contributions and financiers to avoid funding projects due to the climate and human rights risks associated with hydropower.
 Dams and hydropower schemes create major loss and damage, including producing significant amounts of methane, biodiversity loss, and community displacement.
 In a warming world, droughts and flooding make hydropower an unreliable energy choice and an increasing danger to downstream communities.
 An urgent shift away from false solutions that harm people and ecosystems is essential.
-Image source: UNFCCC LOCAL ACTION FOR GLOBAL IMPACT

-As change accelerators, our movement proactively engages with the UN, UN-Water, rights-holders, and other stakeholders to strengthen international agreements; share valuable grassroots expertise and scientific knowledge; inform governments of community needs and impacts; and to identify "on the ground" realities of policy decisions.
+Image source: UNFCCC knowledge; inform governments of community needs and impacts; and to identify "on the ground" realities of policy decisions.
 In March, we sent an international delegation to the United Nations in New York City for its first water conference since 1977.
-Hann Baykeeper (Senegal) Mbacke Seck, Waterkeepers Bahamas Rashema Ingraham, Bocas de Ceniza Waterkeeper (Colombia) Liliana Guerrero Ramirez, Jordan River Waterkeeper (Israel) Gidon Bromberg, and Hugh Carola of Hackensack Riverkeeper (New Jersey, U.S.) were all on site for this historic conference.
-BUREAU OF LAND MANAGEMENT CASE WON
+Hann Baykeeper (Senegal) Mbacke Seck, Waterkeepers Bahamas Rashema Ingraham, Bocas de Ceniza